 There are subtle variations in the basalt chemistry downhole, with a number of step changes or reversals of fractionation trends possibly indicating cycles of fractionation, replenishment, and, perhaps, assimilation (e.g., at ~600, 750, 908, and 1125 mbsf).
-Analyses of cryptocrystalline basalts that are unambiguously dikes are chemically indistinguishable from massive basalts into which these dikes were intruded.
-There do not appear to be any systematic geochemical differences between sheet flows, massive flows, and dikes (Fig. F30).
+However, dike compositions from Expedition 312 are variable and do not define obvious trends downhole.